MohamedAbdalfatah/cell_ranger/README.md

 3- understand the structure of the project

 In this file I'm going to update the cellranger files for people dosn't have permession

+4- Check the fasstq in limas (Problem of no such file or directory)

 ```{r}
 mkdir subproject